ericd-1qbit/the_temple/project_management/1Qbit Performance Review 2022.md

 ### General
 General career objectives have been set by me before starting with the Diffusion Models work and are neatly captured in Lattice.
-They are grouped under "Roadmap to becoming a CEO" (wat)
+They are grouped under "Roadmap to becoming a CEO" (watch out, Andrew! haha) and include the main goals:

-## Define Long-Term Career Goals
-- Partake in QuantumBC workshop on Quantum Machine Learning (January)
-- Advance position within 1Qbit ongoing

-## Develop Leadership Skills
+- Develop Leadership Skills
-### Acquire Project Management Tools Overview

-Within the Diffusion Model project I have the chance to setup and maintain a JIRA kanban board at the moment.
-This is a good practice in using project management tools.

-### Develop & Demonstrate ability to conduct research projects independently
+	- Develop & Demonstrate ability to conduct research projects independently
 		- Ongoing work on Diffusion Models offers the opportunity to conduct and guide scientific studies.

-    Supervising the runtime studies we are doing as part of the Diffusion Model project by guiding the software dev team in the relevant studies.
-Great fun!! ;)

-    Within the Diffusion model project I have freedom to explore what it means to conduct a research project.
-I will continue pushing this.

-    The Autoembedder project, a spin-off of the Allianz MLDQ project, provided a good toy research project to demonstrate my ability to see a project independently through to the end.
+		- I created the Autoembedder project, a spin-off of the Allianz MLDQ project, provided a good toy research project to demonstrate my ability to see a project independently through to the end.

-    **What it offered:**

-    -   exploring a new ML architecture (autoembedder)

-        -   in particular working with embedding layers
-    -   learning to work with tensorflow on a low level

-        -   writing custom models with custom train- and test-steps, metrics, callbacks
-    -   getting familiar with modern ML workflows

-        -   using google cloud computing and service account
-        -   CML+DVC - github action based continuous integration
-    -   exploring and choosing example datasets

-    -   dealing with all aspects of a project, from conception and code design to finalising, visualising and documenting

-    **What it did not offer:**

-    -   designing a ML model myself; coming up with an idea for a ML problem on my own
-    -   collaborative work
-    -   managing/leading colleagues
-    -   direct application or client interaction
+	- Acquire Project Management Tools Overview
+		- Having used different tools to manage projects, I feel confident in the usage of these and understand what is needed, convenient and overkill.

-## Build Technical Knowledgebase
+- Build Technical Knowledgebase
+	- Establish and Follow News Feed on Quantum Computing
+	- Using Obsidian Vault Knowledgebase tool I am working on an overview of Machine Learning and Modern Computing Technologies.
+I chose this tool such that my knowledge base can be shared in the future with other colleagues (simple md files.)
-The recent deep dive on Diffusion Models has opened up a lot of new avenues on energy based models, langevin dynamics etc.
+	- The recent deep dive on Diffusion Models has opened up a lot of new avenues on energy based models, langevin dynamics etc.

-Obstacles at the moment are to actually write up the things I have learned into the Obsidian vault created for this purpose.
+	- Obstacles at the moment are to actually write up the things I have learned into the Obsidian vault created for this purpose.
 I will dedicate regular hours to this task.

-KEY RESULT
-Overview of Machine Learning
-Establish and Follow News Feed on Quantum Computing Overview of Modern Computing Technologies

-The recent deep dive on Diffusion Models has opened up a lot of new avenues on energy based models, langevin dynamics etc.

-Obstacles at the moment are to actually write up the things I have learned into the Obsidian vault created for this purpose.
-I will dedicate regular hours to this task.

-## Deepen Understanding of Business World
+- Deepen Understanding of Business World
-KEY RESULT
-Build Understanding how to get from Idea to Start-up Investigate what drives business decisions
+	- Build Understanding how to get from Idea to Start-up
+	- Investigate what drives business decisions
-Illuminate the connection of companies to investors/VC/capital
+	- Illuminate the connection of companies to investors/VC/capital

-In the process of digesting Ray Dalio's book "Principles" which offers a broad perspective on life & work, specifically related to Bridgewater.
+	- I am in the process of digesting Ray Dalio's book "Principles" which offers a broad perspective on life & work and leadership.
+	- Ehsan has offered some interesting conversation bits on start-ups.
+Looking forward to continuing this chat.

 ### Specific to reach seniority in my position at 1Qbit
 The original objectives to advance my position within 1Qbit in context of the Diffusion Models project were formulated as follows: